 school crew - coached at the Pan Ams by Stan Pocock - would ultimately

-win, sharing the top spot on the podium with names like Harry Parker, Bob
+win, joining the top spot on the podium with other USA victors like Harry Parker, Bob

 Rogers, Ted Frost, Ted Nash, Rusty Wailes and John Sayre, to name a few.